 How Sales Force Automation Can Track Execution Compliance?

-Most of the global brands have some defined guidelines related to retail executions.
-There can be guidelines in terms of visibility, listing, display or something else.
-These guidelines can be in the form of internal execution compliance or in terms of contract with the customer.
-For example, it’s a common practice in FMCG industry to buy the prominent shelves and place the products in those ‘hot zones’.
-Or in case of liquor brands, they usually get in to a contract with major five star hotel chains to put their brands on top of the drinks menu or serve their brands as pouring in cocktails etc. And if you think about electronics segment, they spend a huge sum to design planograms and to ensure product display in the stores are planogram compliant.
+Many global brands have defined guidelines related to retail executions, such as visibility, listing, display, or other factors.
+These guidelines can be in the form of internal execution compliance or in terms of a contract with the customer.
+For example, in the FMCG industry, it is common practice to buy prominent shelves and place products in those "hot zones."
+Liquor brands typically contract with major five-star hotel chains to put their brands on top of the drinks menu or serve their brands as pouring in cocktails.
+In the electronics segment, brands spend a significant amount to design planograms and ensure product display in stores are planogram compliant.

-Naturally the next question that comes is ‘should these guidelines / compliances / contracts be tracked?’.
-For sure, YES.
-Brands actually spend significant amount of money to maintain such compliances with an end objective of increasing retail visibility and capturing maximum possible mind share of the customer which in turn boosts the sales.
-So, it makes a lot of sense to track execution of those compliances especially if that can be done with not so much of effort and budget.
+The next question is whether these guidelines, compliances, and contracts should be tracked.
+The answer is yes, as brands spend a significant amount of money to maintain such compliances with the end objective of increasing retail visibility and capturing the maximum possible mind share of the customer, which in turn boosts sales.
+Therefore, it makes sense to track the execution of those compliances, especially if it can be done with minimal effort and budget.

-- Completely flexible SFA solution: Compliances, guidelines, contracts etc. vary significantly depending on geography, retail chain, channel and many other parameters.
-Many a times they are too complex to be digitized in an app.
-Hence it is particularly important that the SFA solution (app + backend) should be so flexible that all variations / complexities can be accommodated through configurations only to ensure quick implementation and change management.
+Compliances, guidelines, contracts, etc. vary significantly depending on geography, retail chain, channel, and other parameters.
+Therefore, the SFA solution (app + backend) should be so flexible that all variations and complexities can be accommodated through configurations only, ensuring quick implementation and change management.

-- Submit execution photo: Let the app workflow be so simple that all your sales team needs to do is to take photo, as many as required.
-The app should definitely show him all other information which is important for him to know, but let him not try to do any calculation while using the app.
-He must submit all relevant real execution images from the point of execution.
+The app workflow should be simple enough that all sales teams need to do is take photos, as many as required.
+The app should show all other information that is important for the sales team to know, but they should not be required to do any calculations while using the app.
+They must submit all relevant real execution images from the point of execution.

-- Audit of the submitted images: Either your SFA service provider or some third-party vendor must provide you a service of performing stringent audit of the submitted photos against the compliance parameters.
-But before that, your SFA solution must provide a backend platform to the auditors where they can see images against retail outlets and audit parameters in a user-friendly way.
-This is a tedious and repetitive process.
-So, utmost importance must be given towards user-friendliness of the audit screens.
-This step can be completely replaced by an image recognition algorithm.
-But that depends on the complexity of the audit parameters as well as quality of the images.
+Either the SFA service provider or a third-party vendor must provide a service of performing a stringent audit of the submitted photos against the compliance parameters.
+The SFA solution must provide a backend platform to the auditors where they can see images against retail outlets and audit parameters in a user-friendly way.
+This step can be completely replaced by an image recognition algorithm, depending on the complexity of the audit parameters and the quality of the images.

-- A strong BI solution in the backend of the SFA: While audit scores are available by each and every parameter (because that is how auditors enter it), you would like to see the data at different summarization level along with proof (images).
-This may be required when a brand would like to highlight the contract violation with the customer, and of course for internal evaluation and course correction.
-To draw all such necessary insights, it is very important that the SFA solution must have a very sophisticated BI engine at the backend to handle any complex logic and to create any kind of visualization.
+While audit scores are available by every parameter (because that is how auditors enter it), it is necessary to see the data at different summarization levels along with proof (images).
+To identify contract violations with the customer and for internal evaluation and course correction, it is necessary to draw all necessary insights.
+This requires an SFA solution with a sophisticated BI engine at the backend that can handle complex logic and create various visualizations.

-- Publish Audit Results: Once the backend audits are complete and reports / dashboards are created as per requirement, the same must be published to all the stakeholders.
-If there is a contract, then violations must be highlighted and necessary clarifications to be sought or actions to be taken so the violations don’t become repetitive in nature.
+After the backend audits are finished, reports and dashboards should be generated as needed and shared with all stakeholders.
+If there is a contract, then violations must be highlighted, and necessary clarifications or actions must be taken so the violations do not become repetitive in nature.

-- Reward and Recognition: If it is about execution compliance, then those (from sales team or merchandising team) who have been outstanding performers, must be recognized.
-That should be done through multiple gamification options such as publishing leader board or awarding badges against different parameters (with different colors such as Gold, Silver, Bronze etc.).
-Finally, some sort of monetary reward should also be given to further motivate the team and generate a healthy competition within them.
+When it comes to execution compliance, exceptional performers from the sales or merchandising team should be acknowledged and rewarded.This can be done through multiple gamification options such as publishing a leaderboard or awarding badges against different parameters (with different colors such as Gold, Silver, Bronze, etc.).
+Finally, some sort of monetary reward should also be given to further motivate the team and generate healthy competition within them.

-To know how Assistive can be used to track Retail Execution Compliance, visit this page.
+To learn more about how Assistive can be used to track Retail Execution Compliance, visit this page.